eMule and eDonkey Known.met File Parser

 - ed2k://|file|Madonna - Hung Up.mp3|7926135|8A092B434AE3B95B43B21AEA0DD55933|/

-A properly installed installation of eMule will accept these links (either by pasting them into the program itself, or from the Windows run dialogue box) and attempt to locate and re-download the associated file from the network.
+A properly installed instance of eMule will accept these links either by pasting them into the program itself, or from the Windows run dialogue box.
+It will then attempt to locate and re-download the associated file from the network.

 The results are written to the console; they can also be bookmarked and written to a nominated XML file.
 The script also provides the option to search the current case for files matching the records that have been parsed.
 This may be a time-consuming process.

-Note that the script uses bookmark-decode bookmarks to highlight each record in an eMule/eDonkey file.
+The script uses bookmark-decode bookmarks to highlight each record in an eMule/eDonkey known.met file.
 Whilst this will allow the examiner to identify the binary data associated with each record, the format for bookmark-decode bookmarks will need to be adjusted in the current case's report-template so as to show the comment field, which contains the interpreted record-data.

 This script was developed for use in EnCase training.
 For more details, please click the following link:Download Now